 How long will I have to stay?

-Clients are expected to stay a minimum of 30 days with an option to stay up to 90 days.
+Clients are advised to stay a minimum of 30 days with an option to stay up to 90-180 days.
 Each person’s length of stay will be determined at bi-weekly treatment team periodic staffing meetings.
 The treatment team will meet with each client periodically to discuss changes in the ASAM dimensions as well as the progress a person makes toward reaching individual goals and objectives.
 The treatment team will make a clinical recommendation to each client during these period staffing meetings that will indicate the length of stay.

 Does Harbor House treat co-occurring disorders for people with substance use disorder and mental health condition (depression, bipolar disorder, anxiety, etc.)?